 Plants, animals, and microbes all play a key role in the sustainability of life on Earth.
-The Master's programme in Environmental Biology offers you the opportunity to explore different organisational levels of life – from genes, cells, and organisms to populations and entire ecosystems.
-In this programme, you will study the fundamental life processes of plants and microbes.
-The interdisciplinary course content also offers you the chance to examine animal behaviour from an ecological and evolutionary perspective.
+The Master's program in Environmental Biology offers you the opportunity to explore different organizational levels of life – from genes, cells, and organisms to populations and entire ecosystems.

 - Plant Biology